—Michel Protti, Chief Privacy Officer for Product

 Ray-Ban Meta smart glasses were built with privacy at their core, and serve as a clear proofpoint of our commitment to responsible innovation and privacy by design.
 We’ve incorporated stakeholder feedback—which we obtained early on from the moment we launched Ray-Ban Stories—in meaningful and tangible ways.

-We launched new generative AI experiences, including AI stickers, image editing with AI, our AI assistant known as Meta AI, and AI Studio, where people can create their own custom AI.
-We’ve included important privacy measures as we built these promising new generative AI features and have developed a Generative AI Privacy Guide and other transparency resources for people to understand how we built our AI models, how our AI features work, and what choices and data privacy rights they have.
+We launched new generative AI features, including AI stickers, image editing with AI, our AI assistant known as Meta AI spanning across our apps, and 28 new AI characters played by cultural icons and influencers.
+As a part of the launch of these features, we included a Generative AI Privacy Guide and other transparency resources for people to understand how we built our AI models, how our AI features work, and what controls and data privacy rights they have.

 Last year, we updated our “Why am I seeing this?” tool, which aims to help people understand why they’re seeing the ads they do on Facebook and Instagram feeds.
 One key update was summarizing information into topics about how activity both on and off our technologies—such as liking a post on a friend’s Facebook page or visiting a sports website—may inform the machine learning models we use to shape and deliver the ads seen.
 We also introduced new examples and illustrations explaining how our machine learning models connect various topics to show relevant ads.
 Additionally, we introduced more ways for users to find our ads controls, providing the availability to access Ads Preferences from additional pages in the “Why am I seeing this ad?” tool.